SoftDesLab/PIRANHA/README.md

 ## User Manual
 <img src="https://github.com/SoftDesLab/PIRANHA/blob/JulkipliOMY/User_Interface/Pics_readme/How.gif">

-The user manual present the step-b-step procedure on how to use the P.I.R.A.N.H.A program focusing on website detection using Scikit-learn machine learning library.
+The User manual present the step-by-step procedure on how to use the P.I.R.A.N.H.A program focusing on website detection using Scikit-learn machine learning library.

 **Instructions:**
   1. Install all the required packages as seen under the Requirements section.